Program Information: Colorado Department of Corrections - Colorado Department of Corrections Clinical Services

 Preferred method of contacting the program: Email the Program

 We have matched with interns from these programs: Interns from both forensic and clinical psychology programs have matched with our site.
-Although our site has a strong forensic/corrections focus, it also allows significant exposure to offenders suffering from a wide range of mental illness.
+Although our site has a strong forensic/corrections focus, it also allows for significant exposure to offenders suffering from a wide range of mental illness.

 Internship Applicant Requirements